ojustino/backstroke/README.md

-data(Frame) manipulation with `pandas`, fetching data over HTTP with `requests`, object-oriented programming with abstract base classes, visualization with `matplotlib`, cloud-based Jupyter environment creation with Binder and Docker.
+data(Frame) manipulation with `pandas`, fetching data over HTTP with `requests`, object-oriented programming with abstract base classes, visualization with `matplotlib`, cloud-based Jupyter environment creation with Binder and Docker, and continuous integration with `pytest` and GitHub Actions (formerly Travis).

 ### Example usage: